 I walked around the restaurant and saw both the pizza oven and the beautiful private dining area (above), before taking my seat and looking over the menu.

-Spots like Via Uno are places where you wish you were able to eat more then you can.
-I love Italian food, and the menu read like something I would have seen in a foodie dream.
+Via Uno is one of those places I wish I could eat at more often.
+I love Italian food, and the menu read like something from a foodie dream.
 Here is what I ordered.

 Sun Dried Tomato Spread

 The first thing that came to the table was a sun-dried tomato, basil, garlic, and olive oil spread which comes out with the bread.
 The owner told me this was such a popular dish that they actually sell it now.
 After trying it, I immediately understood that statement, and I bought a bottle when I left the restaurant.